Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 Just what you need after a day of sightseeing, isn’t it?

-The first one has a great collection of traditional Andalusian clothes, while the latter boasts a collection of artefacts from the Roman period of Seville.
+The first has a great collection of traditional Andalusian clothes, while the latter boasts a collection of artefacts from the Roman period of Seville.

 Seville International Airport is within a 25-minute ride from the city centre.